ClawBank

 • GET /api/v1/trading/swaps — recent spot-swap history (?limit=)

-• POST /api/v1/trading/approvals — one-time ERC-20 approval before an engine can sell a token; body token_address
+• POST /api/v1/trading/approvals — one-time ERC-20 approval before a strategy can sell a token; body token_address

-• POST /api/v1/trading/engines/:guid/resume — idempotent like start (no-op already_running on a RUNNING engine)
+• POST /api/v1/trading/strategies/:guid/resume — idempotent like start (no-op already_running on a RUNNING strategy); same conflict_detected / confirm_conflict behavior

-• GET /api/v1/trading/report — account-wide P&L + volume rollup; optional period_hours.
-Per-engine breakdown and totals cover engine trades only; one-shot spot swaps are summarized separately under the swaps key ({ count, volume_usdc, buys, sells }).
+• GET /api/v1/trading/report — account-wide P&L + volume rollup; optional period_hours (scopes realized trades / volume only).
+Per-strategy and totals include realized_pnl_usdc (closed sells), unrealized_pnl_usdc (current open-position mark at last fill), and net_pnl_usdc (= realized + unrealized).
+Prefer net_pnl_usdc for overall book performance.
+Strategy breakdown / totals cover strategy trades only; one-shot spot swaps are summarized separately under the swaps key ({ count, volume_usdc, buys, sells }).
 For full spot-swap history use GET /api/v1/trading/swaps.

 • POST /api/v1/trading/report/send — email the account P&L report to the user; optional period_hours